In between Norway's many fantastic mountain peaks lies a number of beautiful hiking valleys. These are some of the best.

 Deep valleys and wide-open landscapes you can rest your eyes on.
 Paths meandering along roaring rivers, through steep canyons, and past small farms where you’ll think: Do people actually live here?

-“It doesn’t always have to be about reaching the highest peaks.
-In the valleys, you’ll often go through beautiful cultural landscapes and along old roads, or past mountain farms with interesting histories”, says Dag Terje Klarp Solvang, Secretary General of the Norwegian Trekking Association.
+«It doesn’t always have to be about reaching the highest peaks.
+In the valleys, you’ll often go through beautiful cultural landscapes and along old roads, or past mountain farms with interesting histories», says Dag Terje Klarp Solvang, Secretary General of the Norwegian Trekking Association (DNT).

-The valley nature is different from what you’ll find in the high mountains.
+The nature in the valleys is different from what you’ll find in the high mountains.
 As valleys are more shielded from the weather, a wide variety of flowers and plants will often fight for your attention.

 «In many valleys, the season is longer than in the mountains, and you are more protected when you hike», Klarp Solvang points out.